dismaster/RG3DUI/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- **Operating System**: Linux with 64bit CPU, mining capable ARM SBC, mining capable Phone with Termux installed (including termux-api and termux-boot)
+- **Operating System**: Linux with 64bit CPU, mining capable ARM SBC, mining capable Phone with Userland Termux installed (including termux-api and termux-boot)
 - **RIG Password**: Add a RIG in the GUI to get the password generated

 ## Installation